How to Wipe Your Social Media Data and Start 2021 With a Clean Slate

 Social media companies collect a lot of personal information in a typical year.
 If you want to start the new year with a clean slate, you should try to delete this data.
 Below are instructions on how to wipe your data for the new year.

-You should focus your efforts on Facebook, as they’re one of the biggest collectors of private data in the world.
+You should focus your efforts on Facebook, as they’re one of the world’s biggest private data collectors.

 Off-Site Facebook Activity